Matilda Booker: Education

 Booker graduated from the Thyne Institute in Chase City, where she received a third class teaching certificate in 1909.
 She then studied at Virginia State University (then Virginia Normal and Industrial Institute) and graduated in 1911.

 Career

 From 1913 to 1920, Booker was supervisor for twenty-four Black schools in Cumberland County, VA.
 As an educator with the Anna T. Jeanes Foundation, Booker was able to extend school terms, repair infrastructure, and increase teachers' salaries.

 In 1920, she began overseeing 48 schools as the supervisor of Black education in nearby Mecklenburg County.
 Here, she worked to provide continuing education to teachers, and was instrumental in opening the first two area high schools for Black students.

 By 1925, Booker had secured $1,500 from the Rosenwald Fund and encouraged parents to raise an additional $3,000 to construct a new school.

 Booker then rallied community support for a Black public high school in Clarksville.
-According to alumni Ann Garnett Miller, West End High School opened in September of 1935 with more than 100 students ages 13-22.
+According to alumni Ann Garnett Miller, West End High School opened in September 1935 with more than 100 students ages 13–22.

 Booker retired from her position in 1955.